visualregressiontesting/visual-regression-workshop/lessons/02_webdriverCSS/04_browserstack.md

 ## Assignment

-1. Set up a local tunnel to your computer
+1. Run `npm run local` and use the `xxxxxxxx.ngrok.io` url as your test URL
-2. Test the homepage using Browserstack
+2. Write a single test for the full homepage
+3. Run that test via Browserstack

 ### Extra Credit
 1. SauceLabs